-Marigot is only a couple of miles from Simpson Bay on the Dutch side, but is a different country with a different language: France, to be frank.
+Marigot is only a couple of miles from the Dutch side of Simpson Bay, but is a different country with a different language: France, to be frank.
 And, apparently qualifies Telecom services to apply roaming cell phone charges for services within sight of my sim card’s origin.

-I buzz across the lagoon and refuel the outboard before tying up the dinghy at a fishing boat inlet, step over the basking Iguanas and head off into town with an underlying and unexpected feeling of emptiness and a lacking in joy: Glee-less, if that’s a word.
+I buzz across the lagoon and refuel the outboard before tying up the dinghy at a fishing boat inlet, step over the basking Iguanas on the dock and flip flop off into town with an underlying and unexpected feeling of emptiness and a lacking in joy: Glee-less, if that’s a word.

-Defining and pondering the roots of these sensations is uncommon, sometimes difficult and often rewarding.
+Defining and pondering the roots of these sensations is uncommon, sometimes difficult but often rewarding.

 First thought:Loneliness: companionship might be a welcome distraction and the shared experience might feel more fulfilling but for how long?
 No, I’m not really lonely.